0289 1641340

 In many cases, a complaint is best resolved by the person responsible for the issue being complained about.
 If the complaint has been received by that person, s/he may be able to resolve it quickly and should do so if possible and appropriate.

-Regardless of whether the complaint has been resolved, the complaint information should be passed to Rosie’s Trust Director within two working days.
-On receiving the complaint, the Director will record it in the Complaints Logbook.
-If it has not already been resolved, s/he will investigate the complaint and take appropriate action.
+Regardless of whether the complaint has been resolved, the complaint information should be passed to Rosie’s Trust Operations Manager within two working days.
+On receiving the complaint, the Operations Manager will record it in the Complaints Logbook.
+If it has not already been resolved, they will investigate the complaint and take appropriate action.

-If the complaint relates to a specific person, s/he will be informed and given the opportunity to respond.
+If the complaint relates to a specific person, they will be informed and given the opportunity to respond.

-The Director will acknowledge complaints within four working days.
+The Operations Manager will acknowledge complaints within four working days.

 The acknowledgement will say who is dealing with the complaint and when the complainant may expect a reply.
 A copy of this complaints procedure will be attached.